Welcome to the official website of the Coochie Art Group.

 Information for Visitors:

 Coochie Art Group meets approximately every fortnight on Tuesdays at 9am at the Coochiemudlo Community Hall on Coochiemudlo Island.
 Visitors are welcome to join us on those days we have room for them at a cost of $50 for the day.
-(2017 prices) Please contact Stuart Hall for information on individual classes.
+(2020 prices) Please contact Jan Cox for information on individual classes.

 Mainlanders meet at the Victoria Point jetty at 8.20am to catch the 8.30am ferry.
 Ferry ride is approximately 10 mins.
 We are then met at Coochie by island members who provide transport to the hall.
-The return ferry trip is around $8.00 for adults, $4.00 for concession card holders.
+The return ferry trip is around $10.00 for adults, $5.00 for concession card holders.
 You will need to bring all your own painting gear, canvasses, paper etc. as well as your lunch.
-Daily cost for the class is $5.00, while tea and coffee is available in the kitchen all day.
+Tea and coffee is available in the kitchen all day.
 We start to pack up at 3.15pm in order to catch the 3.45pm ferry back to the mainland.

 History of the Group